Iota Aurigae: Nomenclature

 ι Aurigae (Latinised to Iota Aurigae) is the star's Bayer designation.

 It bore the traditional name Al Kab, short for Kabdhilinan /kæb'dIlɪnæn/, from the Arabic كعب ذي العنان kaʽb ðīl-ʽinān "the ankle of the rein holder (charioteer)".
 Under the name Alkab, this star is a marker on the astrolabe described by Geoffrey Chaucer in his Treatise on the Astrolabe in 1391.

 It bore the novel name Hassaleh in Antonín Bečvář's 1951 atlas.
 The origin and meaning of the name have not been discovered despite extensive search, and no connection to any language has been discovered.
-The IAU Working Group on Star Names (WGSN)has approved the proper name Hassaleh for this star.
+The IAU Working Group on Star Names (WGSN) has approved the proper name Hassaleh for this star.

 It is known as 五車一 (the First Star of the Five Chariots) in Chinese.

 Properties

 At Iota Aurigae's distance, extinction from interstellar dust is causing a magnitude reduction of about 0.6.
-Examination of the spectrum yields a stellar classification of K3 II, with the luminosity class of 'II' indicating this is a category of evolved star known as a bright giant.
+Examination of the spectrum yields a stellar classification of K3 II–III, with the luminosity class of 'II–III' indicating this is a evolved hybrid giant star.
 Since 1943, the spectrum of this star has served as one of the stable anchor points by which other stars are classified.
 The effective temperature of the outer envelope is 4,160 K, which is cooler than the Sun's effective temperature and gives Iota Aurigae the orange hue of a K-type star.

 It is a weak X-ray emitter with an X-ray luminosity of about 1.8×10^27 ergs s^{−1}.
-This emission is most likely coming from transient loops of plasma in Iota Aurigae's outer atmosphere, which have a temperature of around 3 million K. This is a suspected variable star, although this variability remains unconfirmed.
+This emission is most likely coming from transient loops of plasma in Iota Aurigae's outer atmosphere, which have a temperature of around 3 million K. This is a suspected variable star.

-Unconfirmed substellar companions

 During the Extreme Solar Systems conference held on June 25–29, 2007, in Santorini, Greece, Reffert et al. announced the detection of two substellar objects orbiting Iota Aurigae in 2:1 resonance.
 Such companions would be brown dwarfs with orbital periods of approximately 2 and 4 years.
 No minimum mass for the candidates was provided.
-So far the detection has not been confirmed, though Hekker et al. (2008) listed significant radial velocity variations at periods of 767 and 1586 days.
+As of 2008, the detection has not been confirmed, though Hekker et al. (2008) listed significant radial velocity variations at periods of 767 and 1586 days.
+It may instead be an oscillating star undergoing non-radial pulsations with a period of about four years.